 - Optimizing for more traffic when the real issue is that the right buyers don’t understand the product well enough to move forward.

-What Travel Tech Teams Can Fix Themselves Before Hiring an Agency
+What Travel Tech Teams Can Fix Themselves Before Hiring An Agency

 Before bringing in an external agency, there are a few things travel tech teams can realistically tighten up on their own.
 Doing this first often makes any future agency partnership far more effective.